aquasecurity/deployments/cyber_center/kubernetes_and_openshift/manifests/README.md

 ### CyberCenter image for deployment

-The CyberCenter image, **cc-standard:latest** is added in the [CyberCenter deploy yaml file](./002_cybercenter_deploy.yaml) at the line 40, for support on vulnerabilities related to all the operating systems.
-Use the **cc-premium:latest** image to get support on vulnerabilities related to all the programming languages also.
+The CyberCenter image is added in the [CyberCenter deploy yaml file](./002_cybercenter_deploy.yaml#L40) at the line 40.
+You can use one of the two following CyberCenter images:

+* **cc-standard:latest**: is used for support on vulnerabilities related to all the operating systems.
+This image is used in the deployment yaml file.
+* **cc-premium:latest**: is used to get support on vulnerabilities related to all the programming languages including the operating systems.

 ### mTLS
 To configure the CyberCenter with mTLS (mutual TLS) to have secure communication with server, refer to the product documentation, [Configure mTLS for the Offline CyberCenter](https://docs.aquasec.com/docs/configure-mtls-for-the-offline-cybercenter).